chmieladr/capture-the-flag-solutions/EE_CTF_2024/network_dump/solution.md

 [student@b6800923ac04 home]$ ls
 admin   student
 ```
-Obviously we don't have permission to access `admin` directory..
+Obviously we don't have permission to access `admin` directory.
 However, it's still a very useful information.

 ### 2. Open the provided .pcapng file with Wireshark